nastasha-w/proj-an-c/README.md

 -------------------------------------------------------------------------------
 Contents
 -------------------------------------------------------------------------------
-- HsmlAndProject_OMP: my HsmlAndProject files, modified from Volker Springel's version.
+- HsmlAndProject_OMP: my HsmlAndProject files, somewhat modified from Volker Springel's version.
 This takes two SPH particle properties, and projects the first onto a 2d grid, and gives a weighted average of the second by the first on the same grid.
 See the README file inside for documentation.
-- readEagle_install: a package I got from Chris Barber for reading EAGLE output files.
+- readEagle_install: a package I got from Chris Barber, written by John Helly, for reading EAGLE output files.
 The only thing I added is a note on installing the read_eagle_files package if you already have read_eagle.
 Please add/share installation notes for different systems as you get them.
 - interp2d: contains 2d and 3d interpolation function I wrote at the start of my PhD, and the makefile to compile it.
 - python_wrapper: the main projection script make_maps_v3_master.py, the python